Lifestyle

 The Real Reason You Can't Declutter - It Might Be Your Brain, Not Laziness

-People whose rooms are chronically messy tend to blame themselves as "sloppy" or "lazy."
+People whose homes are chronically cluttered tend to blame themselves as sloppy or lazy.
 However, the inability to tidy often involves a complex interplay of psychological and cognitive factors.

-A UCLA study showed that people in cluttered environments have higher cortisol (stress hormone) levels and reduced concentration and productivity.
-In other words, clutter is both a cause and a result of stress.
-Stress drains the motivation to tidy, and the messy environment further amplifies stress, creating a vicious cycle.
+Research has shown that people living in cluttered environments have higher cortisol (stress hormone) levels, and their focus and productivity decline.
+In other words, clutter is both a cause of stress and a result of it.
+Stress drains the energy needed to start tidying, and the messy environment further amplifies stress, forming a vicious cycle.
+Breaking this cycle begins with letting go of the belief that being unable to tidy equals a character flaw.

 ADHD (Attention Deficit Hyperactivity Disorder)